-30 ISA (UK) 700 (Revised January 2020), paragraph 28(c).
+&lt;sup>30 ISA (UK) 700 (Revised January 2020), paragraph 28(c).

-- Whether management and those charged with governance have acknowledged their responsibilities in relation to the engagement; - Whether the engagement team has the competence and capabilities, including sufficient time, to perform the engagement; and - Whether significant matters that have arisen during the current or previous engagement have implications for continuing the engagement. - A51.
-Under ISQM (UK) 1, for acceptance and continuance decisions, the firm is required to make judgments about the firm's ability to perform the engagement in accordance with professional standards and applicable legal and regulatory requirements.
-The engagement partner may use the information considered by the firm in this regard in determining whether the conclusions reached regarding the acceptance and continuance of client relationships and audit engagements are appropriate.
-If the engagement partner has concerns regarding the appropriateness of the conclusions reached, the engagement partner may discuss the basis for those conclusions with those involved in the acceptance and continuance process. - A52.
-If the engagement partner is directly involved throughout the firm's acceptance and continuance process, the engagement partner will be aware of the information obtained or used by the firm, in reaching the related conclusions.
-Such direct involvement may also provide a basis for the engagement partner's determination that the firm's policies or procedures have been followed and that the conclusions reached are appropriate. - A53.
+- A53.
 Information obtained during the acceptance and continuance process may assist the engagement partner in complying with the requirements of this ISA (UK) and making informed decisions about appropriate courses of action.
 Such information may include: - Information about the size, complexity and nature of the entity, including whether it is a group audit, the industry in which it operates and the applicable financial reporting framework; - The entity's timetable for reporting, such as at interim and final stages; - In relation to group audits, the nature of the control relationships between the parent and its components; and - Whether there have been changes in the entity or in the industry in which the entity operates since the previous audit engagement that may affect the nature of resources required, as well as the manner in which the work of the engagement team will be directed, supervised and reviewed. - A54.
-Information obtained during acceptance and continuance may also be relevant in complying with the requirements of other ISAs (UK), as well as this ISA (UK), for example with respect to: - Establishing an understanding of the terms of the audit engagement, as required by ISA (UK) 210 (Revised June 2016);31 - Identifying and assessing risks of material misstatement, whether due to error or fraud, in accordance with ISA (UK) 315 (Revised July 2020) and ISA (UK) 240 (Revised June 2016);32
+Information obtained during acceptance and continuance may also be relevant in complying with the requirements of other ISAs (UK), as well as this ISA (UK), for example with respect to: - Establishing an understanding of the terms of the audit engagement, as required by ISA(UK) 210 (Revised June 2016); - Identifying and assessing risks of material misstatement, whether due to error or fraud, in accordance with ISA (UK) 315 (Revised July 2020) and ISA (UK) 240 (Revised May 2021); - Understanding the group, its components and their environments, in the case of an audit of group financial statements in accordance with ISA (UK) 600 (Revised November 2019), and directing, supervising and reviewing the work of component auditors; - Determining whether, and how, to involve an auditor's expert in accordance with ISA (UK) 620 (Revised November 2019); and - The entity's governance structure in accordance with ISA (UK) 260 (Revised November 2019) and ISA (UK) 265. - A55.
+Law, regulation, or relevant ethical requirements may require the successor auditor to request, prior to accepting the audit engagement, the predecessor auditor to provide known information regarding any facts or circumstances that, in the predecessor auditor's judgment, the successor auditor needs to be aware of before deciding whether to accept the engagement.34a In some circumstances, the predecessor auditor may be required, on request by the proposed successor auditor, to provide information regarding identified or suspected non-compliance with laws and regulations to the

-31 ISA (UK) 210 (Revised June 2016), Agreeing the Terms of Audit Engagements, paragraph 9.
+&lt;sup>31 ISA (UK) 210 (Revised June 2016), Agreeing the Terms of Audit Engagements, paragraph 9.

-32 ISA (UK) 240 (Revised June 2016), The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements.
+&lt;sup>32 ISA (UK) 240 (Revised May 2021), The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements.